about us

 It began with a deep love, respect, and passion for the Tanzanian wilderness.

-When co-founders Fabia and Nicolas first began their search for a place where they could make a difference in Tanzania in 2008, they found land decimated by illegal logging, poaching, and overgrazing.
-Human settlements and agricultural activities had overtaken natural wildlife corridors, leaving animals stranded in pockets and cut off from their ancient migratory routes.
+Driven by a desire to play a role in protecting Africa’s vulnerable ecosystems, co-founders Fabia and Nicolas began searching for a place where they could make a difference.
+In 2008, they found a tract of land in Tanzania that had been left barren after decades of illegal logging, poaching, and overgrazing.
+Human settlements and agricultural activities had fragmented the landscape, leaving animals stranded in pockets and the ecosystem in ruin.

 01/03